solo-io/supergloo/docs/content/guides/_index.md

 The command will do the following:

-* Create two kind clusters: mgmt-cluster and remote-cluster
+* Create two kind clusters: cluster-1 and cluster-2
 * Install Gloo Mesh on the management plane cluster
 * Install Istio on both clusters
 * Register both clusters with Gloo Mesh